UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_onprem_limitation.md

 - **Increased Latency**

 When running the application locally, every request to cloud-based services like S3 (for storage) or DynamoDB (for databases) must travel over the Internet.
 This introduces **network latency**, which can significantly slow down response times, especially if the cloud resources are hosted in regions far from the local machine.
-As the application grows in complexity and the number of interactions with AWS services increases, this latency can become more noticeable and degrade user experience.

 - **Dependence on Internet Connectivity**

 The local application depends entirely on a **stable and fast Internet connection** to communicate with AWS services.
 Any disruption in connectivity, slow network speeds, or outages can cause the application to fail to access essential resources like files in S3 or data in DynamoDB.
-This dependency can lead to downtime or inconsistent behavior, which is particularly problematic for production environments or critical applications where reliability is key.

 - **Limited Scalability**

-While AWS services like S3 and DynamoDB are highly scalable by design, the **local machine** running the application is not.
-As your application grows, whether in the number of users or the volume of data processed, the local environment may struggle to keep up.
-You are constrained by the processing power, memory, and storage limitations of your local hardware.
-This lack of scalability can result in performance bottlenecks and reduce the overall efficiency of your application.
+While AWS services like S3 and DynamoDB are highly scalable by design, the **local machine** has hardware limitations.
+As the application grows in users or data volume, it may struggle to keep up due to constraints in processing power, memory, and storage.

 - **Management Overhead**